 Like all disasters and economic depressions, this too will pass, as painful and difficult it will be.
 Developing and updating your new business plans for the changed reality caused by Covid-19 is critical to help you get through this economic upheaval.

-A well thought out plan will go a long way to navigate these unusual times.
+A well thought out financial budgeting plan will go a long way to navigate these unusual times.

 A2zCFO, both the Right and Left Arms for your organization:

 A2ZCFO takes pride in helping small business owners prepare for either storms or calm weather, and navigate safely through rough waters.
 As a consulting CFO, I help business owners and management to “keep your ship on course.”